newrelic/newrelic-java-agent/instrumentation/aws-lambda-java-core-1.2.0/README.md

 # AWS Lambda Java Core

-This instrumentation module is designed for
+This instrumentation module starts transactions for AWS Lambdas using the RequestHandler and RequestStreamHandler interfaces.
+In it, it will record a lambda's ARN and if it is a cold start